evoluteur/evolutility-ui-react/README.md

 For any object, a single model defines UI elements across views in a simple declarative way.

-React-Evolutility provides 2 types of view:
+Evolutility-UI-React provides 2 types of view:

 * Views for a model: [Browse](#browse), [Edit](#edit).
 * Views for a collection: [List](#list), [Cards](#cards), [Charts](#charts).